Description

 A write to the PCIe registers can be completed by issuing an AXI write transaction to the DBI gateway address space.
 Supported AXI write transactions must have a burst size of 32 bits and a burst length of 1.
 The write transaction is complete once the AXI write response has been received by the AXI initiator.

 Consider a design with the DBI gateway enabled in the Device Manager and placed on the NAP located at row 4, column 6.
-The DBI gateway address space will use the NAP address space for row 4, column 6, which is 0x042b0000000
+The DBI gateway address space will use the NAP address space for row 4, column 6 which, according to the NAP Address Translation table, is 0x042b0000000.
+The PCIe DMA register space for the PCIE ×16 (PCIE_1) interface begins at address 0x0310000 of the DBI gateway address space indicated by the DBI Gateway Address Mapping table.
+Therefore, a write to the DMA read engine enable register (offset 0x2c from the base address of the PCIe DMA register space) will be at NoC address

 0x042b031002c